lechimp-p/php-src/README.md

 I consider **Explicit is better than implicit!** (thanks [Python](http://www.python.org)!) a valuable approach, especially when it comes to huge systems with lots of contributors with different experiences.
-The dependency declaration approach furthemore seems to be buildable on the querying approach, if one really wants to take that direction.
+The dependency declaration approach also seems to be buildable on the query approach, if one really wants to take that direction.

 This library therefore takes the road of querying for dependencies.

 ### Relation to Autoloading

+The problems this library aims to solve a connected to autoloading, as this library deals with creating objects, while autoloading deals with loading source code for a requested class.
+The problem autoloading solves somehow comes before the problems this library solves, as we surely need to load some sourcecode before we could create a class.

+In an optimal scenario, autoloading and this library should be completely orthagonal to each other, the further only dealing with loading of source files and the latter only dealing with class creation.

+As this library aims to help to improve legacy code, we could neverthelesss not assume that autoloading is easily possible in a code base where this library should be introduced.

 ### Set Dependency Once or Modify Later